Frequently asked questions from club membersJanuary 12, 2017

-You can download the form here or contact Swim England Rankings Team on 01509 640761 or 01509 640120.
+You can download the form here or contact Swim England Rankings Team on 01509 640120.
 Please remember to apply for an International Permit at least 28 days before leaving the country.

 Yes, minimum ages for competition in each discipline is outlined in the ASA Handbook.
 You can access the Handbook here.

 In order to participate in Swim England events there is a requirement to be a member of Swim England and at present the most popular route for individual members is through the clubs.
 An agreement has been made, however, that national clubs can affiliate for the purposes of Masters Swimming only.

 The membership fees for 2018 are: Category 1 £9.10*, Category 2 £26.40*, Category 3 £5.20*

 *Please be aware that the above fees do not include any county or region fee contribution.

 No, Swim England fees are only charged once, irrespective of how many clubs you are a member with.